xTiiX/elasticsearch-php-parser/ElasticParser V1.md

 So, as you can see, the request have two distinct parts :
 - The Parameters Section, where you have all of the Elastic Search's Params ( Ex.
 Max size of the result )
 - The Query Section, where you have all of the Front User's Search params ( Ex.
 The simple query string, the filtered fields, ... )

-With those two parts, the values "debug" and "verbose" can be used for debugging and have directy the ES result, without the ElasticResultParser result.

 ### Params Part's Parameters